allyssonallan/EvoGen_course/Files/inbreeding.md

+Please note that all command lines below may not work with more recent versions of ANGSD, but are provided as a general reference.
+For more information on how to call genotypes in case of inbred species please refer to [ngsF](https://github.com/fgvieira/ngsF) web page.

 ### Inbreeding

 When studying domesticated or self-pollinated species it is extremely important to estimate inbreeding coefficients and include such estimates into genotype and SNP calling.